Baseflow/PhotoView/README.md

 ## Subsampling Support
 This library aims to keep the zooming implementation simple.
 If you are looking for an implementation that supports subsampling, check out [this project](https://github.com/davemorrissey/subsampling-scale-image-view)

-## Pull Requests / Contribution
-Development happens in **develop** branch of this repository, and Pull Requests should be filled against that branch.
-Any Pull Request against **master** will be rejected.

 License
 --------